 Pura Vida.
 We introduce new Pura Vida products seasonally, approximately three times a year (spring, summer, and fall).
 We release curated product assortments multiple times per season that each embody a trend that we believe resonates with our customer base.
-Each product launch collection typically consists of 50 to 100 SKUs.
+Each product launch collection typically consists of 20 to 30 customer choices.
 We offer a mix of seasonally inspired designs and next generation designs of core bestsellers.
-In April 2021, we launched our Pura Vida apparel collection of shirts and hoodies and plan to further expand apparel in fiscal 2023 with new silhouettes and materials.